Tapomugdha/Astro-Latency-Probe/README.md

 - Custom dark box or enclosure with acrylic diffuser (recommended)
 - USB3 cables and power supply

+## Software Requirements

+- MILK
+- CACAO
+- ImageStreamIO
+- RTIMV
+Use respective GitHub repositories to clone the aforesaid.

 ## Quick Start

 1. **Clone the Repository:**